 Here’s where it gets interesting.
 Hardwood trees are angiosperms (no giggling!).
-This means the plant (or, in this case, tree) produces covered seeds (think: fruits, for example).
+This means the plant (or, in this case, tree) produces seeds that are covered (think: fruits, for example).
 Angiosperms usually grow flowers to reproduce, and, well, you know the rest.

 Softwood comes from conifers.
 Conifers are evergreen trees.
 Those are the ones with the spiky green things instead of leaves, and they generally don’t fall off the tree in winter.

-Conifer trees are gymnosperms.
-They reproduce by, you guessed it, forming cones, like, say, a pine cone, which help spread the pollen to other trees via the wind.
+Conifer trees are gymnosperms, and they reproduce by, you guessed it, forming cones, like, say, a pine cone, which help spread the pollen to other trees via the wind.
 And so on, and so on.

-The biggest problem I’m having is the splintering at the ends of the balsa wood strips.
+The biggest problem with the balsa wood strips is the splintering on the ends after I cut them.
 That’s due, in part, to the fact that I don’t always cut all the way through the wood.
 A total newbie mistake.

 When it works, I get a nice clean break and need to do a minimal amount of sanding.
 When it doesn’t work, well…

-Again, I get it that this is partly due to the use of balsa wood.
+Again, I get it that this is partly due to the balsa wood.
 It’s got a reputation, you know.
-But, let’s be real, here.
+But, let’s be real here.
 It’s also partly due to my learning as I go.

-That said, there are still some reasons to choose balsa wood vs. basswood.
-And, reasons to choose basswood vs. balsa wood.
+That said, there are still some reasons to choose balsa wood over basswood.
+And reasons to choose basswood over balsa wood.